Military Factory

 The USS Ohio was ordered on July 1st, 1974 with her construction contracted out to General Dynamics Electric Boat - the boat being produced from pre-completed sections.
 Her keel was laid down on April 10th, 1976 and she was officially launched on April 7th, 1979 - politics and shipyard issues delaying formal trials for some time.
 The vessel was formally commissioned on November 11th, 1981 (Veterans Day) and she went on to make her home port out of Bangor, Washington in the American northwest, fighting under the official motto of "Always First" (as well as the unofficial "First and Finest").
 The USS Ohio represented the lead ship of the Ohio-class of warships which went on to include the USS Henry M. Jackson, the USS Alabama, the USS Alaska, the USS Nevada, the USS Tennessee, the USS Pennsylvania, the USS Florida, the USS Georgia, the USS West Virginia, the USS Kentucky, the USS Maryland, the USS Michigan, the USS Nebraska, the USS Rhode Island, the USS Maine, the USS Wyoming and the USS Louisiana.
 Only four of these vessels - the USS Ohio, the USS Michigan, the USS Florida and the USS Georgia would be selected for the upcoming SSGN modifications.
 The USS Louisiana represented the last completed Ohio-class submarine.

-Outwardly, the USS Ohio was designed with a conventional shape - essentially a tube with stabilization and control fins as well as the requisite conning tower.
-The tower was held ahead of amidships with dive planes emanating from the sail sides.
+Outwardly, the USS Ohio was designed with a conventional shape - essentially a tube with stabilization and control fins as well as the requisite sail.
+The sail was held ahead of amidships with dive planes emanating from the sail sides.
 The overall hull design was relatively featureless and sported a well-rounded nose cone and tapered stern.
 The stern managed the propeller as well as the rudder planes.
 The USS Ohio displaced at 16,500 long tons when surfaced and 18,450 long tons when submerged.
 She fielded a 560 foot overall length with a beam measuring 42 feet.
 Power came from a single S8G PWR series nuclear reactor that fuels 2 x geared turbines.
 An auxiliary motor provided up to 325 horsepower.
 The single propeller shaft operated with an output of 60,000 shaft horsepower allowing for surfaced speeds of up to 12 knots and submerged speeds of over 20 knots.
 Due to her nuclear propulsion suite, the range of the USS Ohio was essentially unlimited, capped only by her ability to keep food stores supplied and crew morale in check.
 The vessel was crewed by approximately 155 personnel made up of 15 officers and 140 sailors.

 The USS Ohio was categorized as an "attack submarine" and, as such, she was armed with an offensive-minded stock consisting of torpedoes and ballistic missiles.
 Her design was such that she was completed with 4 x 21" (530mm) torpedo launch tubes in the bow section of the hull.
 This weapon allowed for engagement of enemy surface vessels and submarines alike.
 The more potent arm of the Ohio weapons suite was her 24 x Trident series submarine-launched ballistic missiles (SLBM) - forming the "first strike" thermonuclear reach of the United States Navy for a time.